How does suffering shape (or not shape) our view and experience of God?

 But oh man.

-If I were going through this just for others, it would feel so wrong.
+If I were going through this just for others, it would be so wrong.
 (Being honest y’all.)

-However, when it’s about what Jesus wants to do in me, first, then it begins to make sense.
+However, when it’s about me and what’s happening in me, first, then it can make sense.

 When we remove the compassion of God to the sufferer, we make Him a heartless utilitarian God.